KastnerRG/Read_the_docs/docs/project8.rst

   - ``.bit`` and ``.hwh`` files
   - ``bnn.ipynb`` host file

-**Report:** For this project, you must submit a report that describes the implementation of your design.
+**Report:** For this project, you must submit a report describing your design's implementation.
 You may add figures, diagrams, tables, or charts to describe your architectures with a short paragraph explaining them.
 There are no specific questions to answer.
 Just explain your design.
 We will check if (1) your final BNN project functions are functionally correct (they pass their test benches) and (2) they use XNOR and popcount operations.